sithmel/json-key-value/README.md

 Streaming out JSON requires the "path, value" pairs to be emitted in **depth first** order of paths otherwise the resulting JSON will be malformed.
 This is the normal order in which data are stored in JSON.
 Alternatively, it also works if the paths are sorted comparing object keys in lexicographic order and array indexes from the smallest to the biggest.
 In this case, the structure will be respected, but not necessarily the order the keys presents in the original JSON (ES2015 standard introduced the concept of key ordering, but it is not respected here).

+## Example use cases

+### Rendering partial state

+Fetching a big JSON on the browser and render the data in the UI while being downloaded (no need to wait for the entire file to be downloaded).

+### Filter data

+Using json-key-value in the backend to fetch a JSON from some source (db, file system, network) and filter the data needed.
+The `include` expression can be passed as query parameter or in the body, so that a browser can use a graphql like syntax to avoid overfetching.

+### Easy Data manipulation

+Transforming a tree data structure (like a Javascript object) is not super convenient.
+With json-key-value you can simply iterate over the sequence and use familiar filter/map/reduce.

+# API

 ## StreamToSequence

 StreamToSequence converts chunk of data coming from an iterable in a sequence.